sous-chefs/aws/README.md

 You can also store this in a role as an attribute or assign to the node directly, if preferred.

 ### aws_elastic_lb
-`elastic_lb` opererates similar to `elastic_ip'.
+`elastic_lb` operates similar to `elastic_ip`.
 Make sure that you've created the ELB and enabled your instances' availability zones prior to using this provider.

 For example, to register the node in the 'QA' ELB: